pratapme1/Cosmic-Ocean/index.md

 If we make changes to this privacy policy, we will update the effective date and provide the updated policy in the app or on the website where this policy is hosted.

 ## Contact
-If you have questions about this policy, contact us at: **privacy@cosmococean.app** (replace with your official support email).
+If you have questions about this policy, contact us at: **cosmicocean625@gmail.com** (replace with your official support email).